174cm In Ft And Inches

 68.5 inches / 12 inches/foot ≈ 5.7 feet

-This means that 5 feet represent the whole number of feet.
+Basically, 5 feet represent the whole number of feet.
 To find the remaining inches, we calculate the remainder:

 0.7 feet * 12 inches/foot ≈ 8.4 inches

-Therefore, 174cm is approximately 5 feet and 8.4 inches.
+That's why, 174cm is approximately 5 feet and 8.4 inches.
 For practical purposes, this is often rounded to 5 feet 8 inches.

 Understanding the Significance of 174cm (5 feet 8 inches)

 A height of 174cm, or approximately 5 feet 8 inches, is considered an average to slightly above average height for adult males globally, and above average for adult females.
-However, it's crucial to remember that average heights vary significantly across different populations and ethnic groups due to genetic factors, nutrition, and environmental influences.
+Even so, it's crucial to remember that average heights vary significantly across different populations and ethnic groups due to genetic factors, nutrition, and environmental influences.
 What is considered average in one region may be above or below average in another.

 Why Accurate Height Measurement is Important